renrutoet/consumer-rights-task/README.md

 2. Click `Settings` in the left sidebar
 3. Select `Roles` in the `User and Permissions Plugin`
 4. Click `Public`
-5. Click `DLP-content`
+5. Click `DLP-content` in permissions
 6. Check the `find` checkbox
 7. Click save

 This will allow requests to hit the Strapi REST API.

+You will need to publish the CMS data before it can be viewed, this is covered in `Editing Content`.
 You can access this REST API at `http://localhost:1337/api/dlp-contents` via a HTTP GET request.
 In any publicly avaliable application we would restrict access to this API to certain roles, users, or applications, however for speed and simplicity we are making it publicly avaliable.
-This gives to Access to the Strapi Admin UI and you can make changes from here.

 ### Editing Content:

 To change the content of the JSON file, do the following.

+1. Access the Admin UI
-1. On the left hand sidebar click `Content Manager`
+2. On the left hand sidebar click `Content Manager`
-2. Select the `DLP-content` if not already selected
+3. Select the `DLP-content` if not already selected
-3. Click the single field in the table shown
+4. Click the single field in the table shown
-4. Edit the JSON as you want
+5. Edit the JSON as you want
-5. Click save
+6. Click save
-6. Click publish if it is not already published
+7. Click publish if it is not already published
-7. Refresh the dlp front end to view your change
+8. Refresh the dlp front end to view your change

 Note: There is local fallback data in case of Strapi error so the page can still be viewed without Strapi running.
 You can find it for reference at : `src/app/data/contentData.ts`